Bank of Santa Clarita’s third-quarter earnings totaled $914,000, representing a 71 percent growth year-over-year, the company announced Thursday.

 United Language Group Inc. is closing its call center in Burbank, resulting in the loss of more than 70 jobs.

 California’s economy will continue to grow in the coming years but the pace is expected to slow alongside a slowing economy on the national level, according to the UCLA Anderson Forecast, which was released Wednesday.

 L.A.
-County’s unemployment rate remained steady at 4.4 percent in May as the local economy hovers near full employment, according to state figures released Friday.
+County’s unemployment rate held steady at 4.5 percent in August for the third straight month, even as the county recorded sizable job gains, according to state figures released Friday.